Monday, 25 May 2015

 Directed by Chuck Bowman

 After a young man being smuggled across the border is shot by one of his captors he escapes to a nun-owned santuary where David is working as a helping hand.
-The criminals attempt to get the man back so the nuns ask David to impersonate an absent priest in order to give their presence a bit more authority.
+The criminals attempt to get the man back, leading the nuns to ask David to impersonate an absent priest in order to give their presence a bit more authority.

 Number of Fists: ***